 Read more about these features and how to use them below.

-If you want to view student scores, completion rates, and usage of CALI lessons, you must create LessonLinks.
+You must create LessonLinks if you want to view student scores, completion rates, and usage of CALI lessons.
 Follow the steps below:

 A page will display that lists the custom url for the class page you just created (see the 3rd paragraph).
 Scroll down to see the custom urls for each lesson.
 You can post the class or lesson url on TWEN or anywhere you wish.
 Students will be prompted to login to CALI when they click the link.
 Students must access lessons by using the LessonLink url you created.
 Otherwise, their usage will not be recorded.